-Tesla’s Autopilot (Driver Assistance System) offers drivers the convenience of hands-free, driving, as well as safety benefits for normal driving.
+Tesla’s Autopilot (Driver Assistance System) offers drivers the convenience of hands-free driving and safety benefits for normal driving.
 When switched on, it maintains a Tesla in its lane and monitors the vehicle ahead to maintain a constant distance.
 Autopilot does not enable vehicles to drive themselves; it merely provides assistance.

 In two letters sent by one top federal auto safety regulator with the National Highway Traffic Safety Administration, information about the Autopilot update Full Self-Driving Beta detailing drivers demanded that Tesla provide information about non-disclosure agreements between Tesla and its vehicle owners.

-The company’s advanced driver-assistance systems and additional information about Tesla Vehicles from other Tesla drivers and accident scene control measures like flares and emergency lights after dark are needed to fully investigate.
+The company’s advanced driver-assistance systems, additional information about Tesla Vehicles from other Tesla drivers, and accident scene control measures like flares and emergency lights after dark are needed to fully investigate.

 Maybe.
 This warning to consumers came on the heels of multiple car crashes with parked emergency vehicles confused by their flashing lights.